-Although it is used by a wide range of classes during the academic day, the Chiang Center’s maker space is open to the entire Blair community for use in the afternoons, evenings and on weekends.
+Although it is used by a wide range of classes during the academic day, the Chiang-Elghanayan Center’s maker space is open to the entire Blair community for use in the afternoons, evenings and on weekends.
 Student projects run the gamut from simple T-shirts produced by the dye sublimation system to complex design projects that begin on a computer and come to life using 3D printers, the laser engraving system or the vinyl cutter.

 To help students become more comfortable using the tools in this laboratory/workshop and assist them in organizing and executing their projects, a group of student volunteers rotates in working in the maker space, with one or two students “on duty” during one evening study hall per week.
 At that time, Blair’s maker space technicians guide their peers, offering suggestions and answering questions.